Need Sales Funnel Help? Click Here! >>

 10. Blogger reviews

 Having trusted people write about your brand is one of the top ideas for promoting your digital product effectively.
 People look for reviews before they buy.
-So, it is a good idea to reach out to bloggers, give them free access to your product, and ask them to write an honest review in return.
+So, it is a good idea to reach out to bloggers, give them free access to your product, and ask them to write an honest review.

 This will help you build interest with their audience, driving sales until you can create your buzz.